 Reddit IPO: Everything you need to know about Reddit

-Popular – but controversial – online discussion forum Reddit is rumoured to be going public within the next year.
+Popular – but controversial – online discussion forum Reddit has filed to go public.
 Find out everything we know about the Reddit IPO and company’s potential $15 billion valuation.

 Reddit IPO: When will Reddit go public?

-Reddit is expected to go public in Q4 2021 or early 2022, but sources claim the timing and size of the IPO will be subject to market conditions.
-The company is reported to be hiring investment bankers to prepare for an IPO on the New York Stock Exchange.
+Reddit has confidentially filed for its IPO on December 15 2021.
+It was expected to go public in Q4 2021, but its more likely to be in early 2022 - sources claim the timing and size IPO will be subject to market conditions.
+The company is expected to IPO on the New York Stock Exchange.

 See other upcoming IPOs you can trade with us